SeventeenthEarth/sudal/docs/test.md

 The project follows a Behavior-Driven Development (BDD) approach to testing using the following tools:

-- **Ginkgo**: A BDD-style testing framework for Go that provides a more expressive and readable syntax for writing tests.
+- **Ginkgo**: A BDD-style testing framework for Go that provides a more expressive and readable syntax for writing unit and integration tests.
 - **Gomega**: An assertion library that pairs with Ginkgo to provide a rich set of matchers for making assertions in tests.
+- **Godog**: A Cucumber-style BDD framework for Go used specifically for end-to-end tests with Gherkin syntax.
 - **mockgen**: Used to generate mock implementations of interfaces for testing.
 - **httptest**: Standard library package for testing HTTP handlers and servers.
 - **go-sqlmock**: Used for mocking database interactions in tests.